chrisk2b/summer_school_2023/README.md

-# summer_school_2023
+# Summer Cchool 2023
-This repository contains all relevant material for the tutorial session
+This repository contains all relevant material for the tutorial session.